 For full information on ECAs as well as where ECAs may be completed, please review the IRCC website.

 Police Clearance Certificates

 Clearances will be required for all applicants over the age of 18 for all countries where you have lived for six months or longer since the age of 18.
-Police clearances must be issued within three months preceding the date that you send in your application.

 All applicants (primary applicant and dependent children) will need to include photocopies of birth, marriage, separation, and/or divorce certificates in the application.
 In cases where there are dependent children who will be accompanying the principal applicant to Canada, custody papers or notarized letters from ex-spouses will need to be included to confirm the custody arrangement.

-Notarized employment contracts from your current and previous employers.
+Employment contracts from your current and previous employers.

 - Compile all required documents when completing your profile on Express Entry